bytecodealliance/wasmtime/cranelift/README.md

 general enough to be useful elsewhere too.
 The initial planned uses that affected its design are:

- - [WebAssembly compiler for the SpiderMonkey engine in Firefox](spidermonkey.md#phase-1-webassembly).
- - [Backend for the IonMonkey JavaScript JIT compiler in Firefox](spidermonkey.md#phase-2-ionmonkey).
  - [Debug build backend for the Rust compiler](rustc.md).
  - [Wasmtime non-Web wasm engine](https://github.com/bytecodealliance/wasmtime).